"It doesn't take exceptional effort to live with intention. On the contrary, you exert more energy when focusing on the inconsequential."

 Create a List

 Make a list of the skills your child will master.
-If you’re not sure about something, check out some books or ask someone.
+If you're not sure about something, check out some books or ask someone.
 There are some great Montessori communities (free and paid subscription) available to join.
-If you need help finding one, shoot me an email.
+Do you need help finding one?

 2. Take Inventory of What You Already Own